 The motorcycle chain needs regular lubrication, given that it works tirelessly to keep your rear wheel rotating smoothly.
-Neglecting it will cause it to wear and affect your bike performance.
+Neglecting it will cause it to wear and affect your bike maintenance and performance.

-With hundreds of motorcycle chain lubricants available out there at affordable prices, you have no reason to ride your motorcycle with a dry/unoiled chain.
+With hundreds of motorcycle chain lubricants available out there at affordable prices, you have no reason to ride your motorcycle with a dry/unoiled chain links.

-One question we have been asked many times, however, is the difference between chain wax and chain lube.
+One question we have been asked many times, however, is the difference between freshly waxed chain and chain lube.
 And what differences exist between them.

-This guide will unravel all the questions you might have regarding the chain lube and wax.
+This guide will unravel all the questions you might have regarding the chain lube and waxed chain.